 Armed with an MBA from Australian Graduate School of Management (UNSW) in which Ace was selected for an exchange program with University of Michigan, she specialises in strategy and management of the healthcare sector.

 Ace has more than six years' research experience in genetics, microbiology, molecular biology, and omics studies as well as five years in managing medical research laboratories in Princess Margaret Hospital, The University of WA and Telethon Kids Institute.
-She currently manages the laboratory in Children’s Diabetes Centre.
+She currently manages the laboratory at the Children’s Diabetes Centre.